Representing Federal Employees in Grievances

 What do Administrative Grievances Cover?

 Administrative grievances filed by federal employees involve various types of employment disputes.
 For example, an administrative grievance can involve a challenge to a disciplinary action (example: Letter of Warning, Suspension), a performance action, a re-assignment or other employment issue.
 There are numerous types of disputes eligible for the administrative grievance process for federal employees.
+For most grievances, it is important to retain an experienced federal employment lawyer to prepare the response.

 The Administrative Grievance Process